Earle E. Partridge: Biography

 Partridge returned to Headquarters Army Air Forces in January 1946 as assistant chief of staff for operations.
 He went to Japan in October 1948 as commanding general of the Fifth Air Force, serving through the first year of the Korean War.
 On his return to the United States in June 1951, he commanded the newly formed Air Research and Development Command at Baltimore, Maryland.

 In April 1954, he became commander of the Far East Air Forces at Tokyo.
-He then became acting Commander of the Air Defense Command from July 20, 1955 to September 17, 1956; he was later named commander in chief of the North American Air Defense Command and the Air Defense Command, at Ent Air Force Base, Colorado Springs.
+He then became acting Commander of the Air Defense Command from July 20, 1955, to September 17, 1956; he was later named commander in chief of the North American Air Defense Command and the Air Defense Command, at Ent Air Force Base, Colorado Springs.

 He gave an introduction to the 1957 Korean War film Battle Hymn starring Rock Hudson.

 He retired from active duty on July 31, 1959.
 He died in Jupiter, Florida on September 7, 1990.

-Partridge's awards and decorations include the Distinguished Service Cross, Distinguished Service Medal, Distinguished Flying Cross, Legion of Merit, Bronze Star, four Air Medals, World War I Victory Medal, American Defense Service Medal, World War II Victory Medal, Korean Service Medal, United Nations Korea Medal, Belgian Croix de Guerre with Palm; Companion, British Order of the Bath; French Croix de Guerre with two Palms; Knight, French Legion of Honor; Commander's Cross with Star, Polish Order of Polonia Restituta, and the Korean Order of Military Merit.
+Partridge's awards and decorations include the Distinguished Service Cross, Distinguished Service Medal with two oak leaf clusters, Silver Star, Legion of Merit, Distinguished Flying Cross with two oak leaf clusters, Bronze Star, Air Medal with ten oak leaf clusters, World War I Victory Medal, American Defense Service Medal, World War II Victory Medal, Korean Service Medal, United Nations Korea Medal, Belgian Croix de Guerre with Palm; Companion, British Order of the Bath; French Croix de Guerre with two Palms; Knight, French Legion of Honor; Commander's Cross with Star, Polish Order of Polonia Restituta, and the Korean Order of Military Merit.